 ROBERT L. THOMAS, Jr.

-Robert Thomas grew up in Cleveland, Ohio, and played football and basketball.
+Robert Thomas grew up in Cleveland, Ohio and played football and basketball.
 He enlisted in the U.S. Army shortly after graduating high school in 1987.
-Thomas served as a power generation equipment specialist at Fort Sill, Oklahoma, Camp Humphreys, South Korea, and Fort Bragg, North Carolina.
+Thomas served as a power generation equipment specialist at Fort Sill, Oklahoma; Camp Humphreys, South Korea; and Fort Bragg, NC.

-Thomas was re-elected national vice president of PVA during the organization’s 74th
+Thomas was elected national senior vice president of PVA in May 2021 during the organization’s 75th

-Annual Convention, held virtually in May 2020, to begin a new, one-year term on July 1, 2020.
-He initially joined PVA’s Executive Committee, and continues to serve on the Executive Committee, because he wants to help “lead the organization well into the future.”
+Annual Convention, to begin a new, one-year term on July 1, 2021.
+He initially joined PVA’s Executive Committee, and continues to serve on the Executive Committee, because he wants to help lead the organization well into the future.